webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Band-of-Followers.md

 ---
 aliases:
 - Band of Followers
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/High
-type:
-  - Enabler
+- Ability/Categories/Companion
 ---

-# Band of Followers
+## Band of Followers

-**Type**: Enabler

 You gain four level 3 followers.
 They are not restricted on their modifications.
+Enabler.